oleiade/trousseau/README.md

 * **meta** : Outputs the store metadata.
 * **add-recipient** RECIPIENT : Adds a recipient to the store.
 The recipient will be able to open and modify the store.
 * **remove-recipient** RECIPIENT : Removes a recipient from the store.
 The recipient will not be able to open or modify the store.

+* ``--store`` [PATH] : select an alternative trousseau data store path.
+This option is really helpful when you want to manipulate multiple stores.

 <div class="break"></div>
 #### First steps with the data store